 Who are the members of the faculty?

 Professor Thomas Clancy is the author of two editions of The Fourth Amendment: Its History and Interpretation, a treatise that explores the myriad of issues involved in Fourth Amendment litigation.
-He is joined by judges Ilona Holmes (Florida circuit court), Mark McGinnis (Wisconsin circuit court), and Joseph Troy (formerly Wisconsin circuit court).
+He is joined by judges Ilona Holmes (Florida circuit court), Mark McGinnis (Wisconsin circuit court), and Roderick Kennedy (New Mexico Court of Appeals, Ret.).
 The faculty team has educated hundreds of judges, both trial and appellate.